paulinofonsecas/dart_pdf_translator/README.md

     ```
 4. Use the "Pick PDF" button in the app to select a file and start the translation.

 ## Library vs. Executable

-This package is primarily designed as a command-line executable.
-However, its core components are exported as a library and can be used programmatically.
-See the `example/` directory for a basic illustration.
+This package can be used both as a CLI executable and as a library.
+The main components are exported for programmatic use.
+See the `example/` directory for usage examples.

 ## Publishing to Pub.dev

-This package is structured to be published on [pub.dev](https://pub.dev).
+This package is ready to be published on [pub.dev](https://pub.dev).

-1. Update the `homepage` and `repository` URLs in `pubspec.yaml`.
+1. Update the `homepage` and `repository` fields in `pubspec.yaml`.
 2. Review the `LICENSE`, `CHANGELOG.md`, and documentation.
 3. Run `dart pub publish --dry-run` to validate the package.
-4. If validation passes, run `dart pub publish` to publish.
+4. If everything is OK, publish with `dart pub publish`.